 Oberlin has been granted $728,674 from the HEERF1 to distribute to students for qualified expenses, including food, housing, course materials, coronavirus-related medical fees, child care, and other hardships incurred as a result of the disruption of campus operations due to COVID 19.

 Any student may apply.
 Consistent with provisions of the CARES Act, applicants must be eligible to receive funds through the Federal Application for Federal Student Aid (FAFSA) process in order to be considered for funding from the HEERF.

 If a student is eligible to receive funds through the FAFSA process but has never submitted a FAFSA, the student is still eligible for HEERF monies.
 During the application process for these funds, such students will need to answer federally mandated certifying questions.

 Students who are ineligible to receive HEERF monies because they are ineligible under FAFSA but are nevertheless struggling to pay basic expenses may still apply for assistance; their request will be considered through private funds available as a result of generous donors who have chosen to support Oberlin’s students.

 Are graduating seniors eligible to apply?

 Yes.
 Graduating seniors are eligible to receive HEERF grants to apply towards expenses incurred while they were students from the first HEERF grant.
-For the second HEERF grant students must be enrolled at the time of application for funding and expenses must be incurred after December 27th, 2020.

 What is the maximum assistance I can receive?